weakish/cinch/DESIGN.md

 - It does not need to track the copies of files.

     * Just keep one copy.
+As a good side effect, `mv` preserves xattr, while `cp` does not by default.

     * If the files need to be backed up, backup the whole directory together with backup tools like `borg` or Time Machine.